Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Simulations

-\paragraph{\textbf{d11s6}} : The thermal dust model \texttt{d11} and synchrotron model \texttt{s6} are of medium complexity model with amplitude modulated small scales to imitate non-Gaussian behavior.
-The thermal dust emission template is the component separated thermal dust emission maps using \textit{Generalised Needlet ILC} (GNILC) method from the Planck survey. \citep{Planck_2020_IV} This template maps are obtained at 353 GHz with a resolution of $21.8^\prime$ in temperature and variable resolution of $21.8^\prime-80^\prime$ for polarisation maps.
-The \texttt{s6} model is similar to \texttt{s1}, except rescaling of spectral index map based on \textit{S-band Polarization All Sky Survey} (S-PASS) \citep{Kamionkowski_1997}.
-Small scales are added to both emission models following the Logarithm of the Polarisation Fraction Tensor (\texttt{logpoltens}) formalism, which is well described in the \texttt{PySM} documentation \citep{Borrill_2025}.
-The added small scales have a modulation according to the intensity maps, but excluding the parts of the sky with the strongest Galactic emission is used to avoid excessive power in the high intensity regions of the Galactic plane.
-The \texttt{logpoltens} formalism and the intensity modulation introduce some non-Gaussianity to the added small angular scales which is important for our analysis.
-Additionally, the spectral indices of dust and synchrotron emission and dust temperature maps also contain added random fluctuations in small scales.
-We generate multiple simulations of the Galactic foreground with such random fluctuations generated on-the-fly with each realisation.
+\paragraph{d10s5}The thermal dust model \texttt{d10} and synchrotron model \texttt{s5} are of medium complexity, with amplitude-modulated small scales chosen to imitate non-Gaussian behaviour.
+The thermal dust-emission template was taken from the component-separated, thermal dust-emission maps using the Generalised Needlet ILC (GNILC) method from the Planck survey \citep{Planck_2020_IV}.
+These template maps were obtained at 353 GHz with a resolution of $21.8^\prime$ in terms of temperature and a variable resolution of $21.8^\prime-80^\prime$ for polarisation maps.
+The \texttt{s5} model is similar to \texttt{s1}, except for the re-scaling of the spectral index map based on the S-band polarisation All Sky Survey (S-PASS; \citealt{Kamionkowski_1997}).
+Small scales were added to both emission models following the Logarithm of the polarisation-fraction tensor (\texttt{logpoltens}) formalism, which is well described in the \texttt{PySM} documentation \citep{Borrill_2025}.
+The small scales added have a modulation adopted according to the intensity maps, but we excluded the parts of the sky with the strongest Galactic emission to avoid excessive power in the high-intensity regions of the Galactic plane.
+The \texttt{logpoltens} formalism and the intensity modulation introduce some non-Gaussianity to the added small angular scales, which is important for our analysis.
+Additionally, the spectral indices of dust and synchrotron emission and dust temperature maps also contain random fluctuations added to small scales.

-\paragraph{\textbf{d12s7}} : The \texttt{d12} model is a three-dimensional line-of-sight integrated model consisting of six layers with each layer having a different realisation of dust emission at $\nu_0 = 353$ GHz, and different dust temperature map and spatially varying spectral indices for frequency scaling \citep{Mart_nez_Solaeche_2018}.
-On large scales the model matches observed dust emission and on smaller scale the model is extrapolated from polarised dust emission power spectra.
-The small scale realisations for each layer is modulated by large-scale polarised intensity level to obtain non-Gaussian statistics.
-The synchrotron model \texttt{s7} is a more complex version of \texttt{s6} model with introduction of a curvature term to the spectral index in Equation (\ref{eq:sync_scaling}) as,